-Each registrant (Member 1 and 2 and the Lead registrant in Figure 4) must identify first the nanoforms (e.g. A1, A2, X1, V2, etc.) that he manufactures/imports.
+Each registrant (Member 1 and 2 and the lead registrant in Figure 4) must identify first the nanoforms (e.g. A1, A2, X1, V2, etc.) that they manufacture/import.
+The members should also discuss the inclusion of nanoforms generated in downstream uses that are jointly supported.
 Each box in Figure 4 represents a nanoform (see section 3).